sainiteshb/News-App-Flutter/README.md

 # News-App-flutter
  News Apps which shows the trending news headlines using the NewsAPI .
-You can send a PR and get your progress in the hacktoberfest .🤞

 # Screenshot